M1tsumi/arena-b/docs/strategies.md

-# Bumper Strategies
+# arena-b Strategies

-This guide explains the allocation strategies implemented by `bumper` and when to use each.
+This guide explains the allocation strategies implemented by `arena-b` and when to use each.

 ## 1. Bump Arena (`Arena`)